Naike-B/Weather-Dashboard/README.md

 ## Description
 This is a weather dashboard that can be used to check the current weather and forecasted weather for a specific city.
-The weather data is obtain from the OpenWeatherMap open API using the city coordinates.
+The weather data is obtained from the OpenWeatherMap open API using the city coordinates.

 ## Installation
 No installation required.